-When you feel the ground begin to shake, drop, cover, and hold on!
+When you feel the ground begin to shake Drop, Cover, & Hold On.
 This is the national standard for earthquake safety in our country.
 Conquer the instinct to run; conduct earthquake drills and practice earthquake safety.

-Before an earthquake:
+Be prepared for an earthquake: